 We invite ux/ui-designers, researchers into HCI and HAII, and AI engineers working on topics or designs related to recommender interfaces to submit original papers of the following kinds:

-All submissions should represent original and previously unpublished work currently not under review in any conference or journal.
-Papers and submitted design examples will be peer-reviewed and selected by relevance and likelihood of stimulating and contributing to a discussion related to the workshop theme.
+All submitted should represent original and previously unpublished work currently not under review in any conference or journal.
+Papers, submitted design examples , and statements of interest will be peer-reviewed and selected by relevance and likelihood of stimulating and contributing to a discussion related to the workshop theme.
+Should for the discussions of examples an NDA for participants be needed, that can be taken under consideration.
 Should for the discussions of examples an NDA for participants be needed, that can be taken under consideration.

 Please submit your paper electronically to https://easychair.org/conferences/?conf=alaf01